Ramon De Marco

 Owner / Sound Scenographer

-He also regularly gives lectures on sound scenography at international conferences.
-Since 2010 he has also been teaching sound design and Acoustics at the Institute of Interior Design and Scenography at the FHNW in Basel and the HTW in Chur and is a guest lecturer at various other universities.
+Ramon also regularly gives lectures on sound scenography at international conferences.
+Since 2010 he has also been teaching sound design and acoustics at the Institute of Interior Design and Scenography at the FHNW in Basel and the FHGR in Chur (Switzerland) and is a guest lecturer at various other universities.
 In 2021 he published a book with the title: Sound Scenography - The Art of Designing Sound for Spaces.